-We assign an a1 Capital score to BAWAG, one notch below the aa3 initial score.
-The adjustment takes into account our view that BAWAG will continue to tightly manage its TCE to risk-weighted assets (RWA) ratio within a range of 13%-16%, with temporary buildups of capital being consumed over time through acquisitions and return of funds to shareholders.
+We assign an a1 Capital score to BAWAG, in line with the initial score.
+The adjustment takes into account our view that BAWAG will continue to tightly manage its TCE to risk-weighted assets (RWA) ratio within a range of 13%-16%, with temporary build-ups of capital being consumed over time through acquisitions and return of funds to shareholders.

 BAWAG's management targets a regulatory Common Equity Tier 1 (CET1) capital ratio of 12.25%.
-As of 31 December 2022, the CET1 ratio, excluding a $\leq$ 305 million dividend accrual, reached 13.5%, down from 15.0% as of year-end 2021, reflecting a combined 4.1 percentage point negative impact from RWA growth, dividend pay-outs, the conclusion of a $\leq$ 325 million share buyback, the Sberbank portfolio acquisition, and negative valuation effects, which more than offset a 2.6 percentage point increase from earnings generation and a small release from the write-off of the City of Linz receivable.
-The 13.5% CET1 ratio still represented about $\leq$ 260 million of excess capital above management's target and compared favourably with the bank's current regulatory CET1 ratio requirement of 9.44%, which rises to 10.19% when including the 0.75% Pillar 2 Guidance.
-In the coming quarters, we expect BAWAG's CET1 ratio to move closer still to the 12.25% target level because of a potentially new share buyback program or special dividends as well as further M&A deals.
+As of 31 March 2023, the CET1 ratio reached 14.5%, up from 13.5% as of year-end 2022, reflecting a 0.7 percentage point increase from earnings and a 0.3 percentage point positive impact from a reduction in RWA.
+Excluding a €77 million dividend accrual, the CET1 ratio reached 14.1%, which represented €365 million of excess capital above management's target and compared favourably with the bank's current regulatory CET1 ratio requirement of 9.56%, which rises to 10.31% when including the 0.75% Pillar 2 Guidance.
+In the coming quarters, we expect BAWAG's CET1 ratio to move closer again to the 12.25% target level because of a potentially new share buyback program10 or special dividends as well as further M&A deals.
 Since our TCE ratio includes funds not yet returned to shareholders in the form of dividends or share buybacks, our measure of capital strength is expected to stay above the 14% threshold in most periods, however, commensurate with an a1 assigned score.

-With a $\leq$ 300 million Additional Tier 1 (AT1) capital issuance in 2018, a $\leq$ 400 million Tier 2 subordinated debt sale in 2019, and a $\leq$ 175 million AT1 and $\leq$ 200 million Tier 2 issuance in the third quarter of 2020, BAWAG fully addresses its regulatory Tier 1 and total capital requirements, which stand at 11.31% and 13.81%, respectively.
+With a €300 million Additional Tier 1 (AT1) capital issuance in 2018, a €400 million Tier 2 subordinated debt sale in 2019, and a €175 million AT1 and €200 million Tier 2 issuance in the third quarter of 2020, BAWAG fully addresses its regulatory Tier 1 and total capital requirements, which stand at 11.43% and 13.93%, respectively.
 Upon the integration of acquired entities, the bank has, to some extent, achieved a reduction in applicable credit risk weights by selectively rolling out to some portfolios internal models in replacement of the standardised approach, which is currently applied to about 65% of assets.
-Hence, the group's risk-density as measured by RWA to tangible assets stands at about 37%, where we expect it to remain as a result of offsetting pressures from regulatory changes and optimisation measures applied by BAWAG.
-In line with the bank's moderate risk-density, BAWAG also reports adequate leverage metrics, which reached 5.6% on both a TCE leverage and regulatory leverage basis as of 31 December 2022.
+Hence, the group's risk-density as measured by RWA to